abe-winter/abe-winter.github.io/_posts/2020-06-15-memeslang.md

 The largest body of work here is on Proto-Indo-European, the hypothetical ancestor language of some indian and european language families.
 This research began as scholarly hunches in the 1500s and blossomed into dictionaries and concordia by the early 1800s.
-Grimm's law (yup same one) identified patterns in the sound shifts between the languages, and that allowed the next generation of philologists to begin reconstructing PIE's original form.
+Grimm's law (yup like the show) identified patterns in the sound shifts between the languages, and that allowed the next generation of philologists to begin reconstructing PIE's original form.

 We think the spread of PIE was driven by invading / migrating elites.
 Slang is typically the opposite; it's a language shift created as a response to being driven underground.